practical-software/practical-software.github.io/projects/manoa-menu.md

   - PostgreSQL
   - Prisma ORM
   - Vercel
-summary: "A Next.js web application designed to simplify and enhance the discovery and analysis of publicly accessible data in Hawaii."
+summary: "The Manoa Menu project is a web application designed to provide menu translations and item descriptions for international students at the University of Hawaiʻi at Mānoa."
 ---

 <link href="https://cdn.jsdelivr.net/npm/bootstrap@5.3.2/dist/css/bootstrap.min.css" rel="stylesheet">